2008 Summer Olympics marketing: Torch relay songs

 The official theme for the torch relay was "Light the Passion, Share the Dream" (点燃激情，传递梦想 (點燃激情 傳遞夢想)), performed by Wang Leehom, Stefanie Sun, Jane Zhang and Wang Feng, with the English version performed by the 106 contestants of Miss World 2007.
 Another song to accompany the relay is "Red around the world" composed by Wyman Wong with lyrics by Albert Leung.
 The song also happens to be the new Coca-Cola promotional song.
 Individual versions are available for different artists such as Jacky Cheung, S.H.E, Will Pan.

 Other songs

 Chinese American singer Coco Lee and mainland singer Sun Nan performed a promotional duet "Forever Friends", and Nicholas Tse and Joey Yung sings "Together On The Blue Planet".
 Twenty-eight different sports are represented by 28 mainland China singers in a promotion video and song called "In Magnificent Shape to Uphold the Dream".
 Members include Fan Bingbing, Eva Huang (黃聖依), and Li Bingbing.
 Korea artists also contributed.
 Rain performed "Any Dream".
-Jang Nara performed "Our Dream", Zhang Liyin performed "One More Try", and Super Junior M performed "The One".
+Jang Na-ra performed "Our Dream", Zhang Liyin performed "One More Try", and Super Junior M performed "The One".